JT-M-git/DiseasePredictingProject/README.md

 4) Predicting and displaying the respective disease to the user and checking its accuracy with preloaded dataset.

 Tools and Softwares used:-
-SKlearn
+1) SKlearn
-Numpy
+2) Numpy
-matplotlib
+3) matplotlib
-python
+4) python
-pandas
+5) pandas
-CSV files for dataset
+6) CSV files for dataset
-PyCharm IDE
+7) PyCharm IDE by jetbrains
-Tkinter for frontend
+8) Tkinter for frontend
-Any Backend software
+9) Any Backend software

 Main Objective:-
 Data(Symptoms suffered) given as input by the user in the tkinter GUI(frontend interface) will be stored in a backend interface from where it will be fed to the ML model which upon analysing the data will predict the output and display it back in the GUI.